TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 - Double-diamond model-based orientation guidance in wearable human–machine navigation systems for blind and visually impaired people.

-Explains other type of HCI for orientation guidance of VI people.
+Explains other types of HCI for orientation guidance of VI people.

 - Smartphone navigation support for blind and visually impaired people-a comprehensive analysis of potentials and opportunities.

-Other type of navigation device for VI people.
+Other types of navigation devices for VI people.

 - A wearable system for mobility improvement of visually impaired people.

-Similar kind of system that improves mobility of VI people.
+Similar kind of system improves the mobility of VI people.

 - Evaluation of electronic haptic device for blind and visually impaired people: a case study.